mdrazasalim/Iris_Binary_Class_without_High_Level_API/README.md

 - Spyder

 ## Objective of this Code:
 1. To understand how artificial neural networks work in classifying datasets.
-(In this code, the Iris dataset has been used.)
+(In this code, the Iris dataset has been used)
-2. To comprehend the process of coding an artificial neural network.
-(In this code, a single neuron has been employed.)
-This is achieved without relying on high-level APIs like TensorFlow, Keras, or Scikit-learn.
+2. To comprehend the process of coding an artificial neural network (In this code, a single neuron has been employed) without using high-level APIs like TensorFlow, Keras, and Scikit-learn.

 ## Overview of this Code:
 The code is structured with clear steps and comments, along with relevant links to enhance the code's understandability.